damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 The database is about 250GB in size and growing with 40GB per month.
 At 250GB of server memory we redlined the server, probably because it no longer fits into memory.
 Theoretically the server supports 2TB of memory but it needs to fit in 16 memory slots per node.
-We wanted to start with 1TB per server but we're not sure if we should go from a 64GB dimm to 128GB to be able to expand later.
+We wanted to start with 1TB per server but we're not sure if we should go from a 64GB DIMM to 128GB to be able to expand later.
 By having only half of the memory banks full you get half the bandwidth.
-And 64GB dimms already cost twice as much per GB as 32GB dimms, let alone 128GB ones.
+And 64GB DIMMs already cost twice as much per GB as 32GB DIMMs, let alone 128GB ones.
-At a price of about $940 per 64 dimm the cost for 1TB of memory already is $15k per server.
+At a price of about $940 per 64 DIMM the cost for 1TB of memory already is $15k per server.

 Note that larger sizes such as 64GB come in the form of LRDIMM that has a [small performance penalty](https://www.microway.com/hpc-tech-tips/ddr4-rdimm-lrdimm-performance-comparison/) but this looks acceptable.

 M1.
-Should we use 128dimms to be able to expand the database server later even though the will double the cost and half the bandwidth?
+Should we use 128GB DIMMS to be able to expand the database server later even though the will double the cost and half the bandwidth?

 # Network